Carbidopa / levodopa and Alcohol / Food Interactions

 Using levodopa together with ethanol can increase nervous system side effects such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with levodopa.
 Do not use more than the recommended dose of levodopa, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medication without first talking to your doctor.

-Using multivitamin with minerals together with levodopa may decrease the effects of levodopa.
-You should separate the times of administration by as much as possible.
-If your doctor does prescribe these medications together, you may need a dose adjustment or special test to safely use both medications.
+Levodopa and multivitamin with minerals should not be taken orally at the same time.
+Products that contain iron may interfere with the absorption of levodopa and reduce its effectiveness.
+You should separate the dosing of these medications by as much as possible.
+Contact your doctor if your Parkinson symptoms worsen.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Consumer information for this interaction is not currently available.